sliscak/ideas/list.md

 For example(in a 2D game) if the input for the transformer would be: "beach" and the level would be divided into tiles then the output could be: SANDTILE[X=0, Y=10], SEATILE[X=10, Y=30], ROCKTILE[X=20, Y=50] where each tile represents an object or entity and the values 'x' and 'y' the coordinates.
 A 3D game entity or object would have 3 coordinates -> x, y and z.
 The transformer could generate a minecraft style map, the output of the transformer would be the names and positions of entities and objects represented by voxels(or even by point clouds).
-17. Use GPT-2, GPT-3, BERT or other Transformer based models to detect events, objects and entities in sentences, story, text and then try to call the event(name) as a function first by looking for the function in a list/array of functions or in a dictionary(hash table) of functions, if the function is found, then call it with the object and entities names as parameters/arguments.
+17. Use GPT-2, GPT-3, BERT or other Transformer based models to detect events(actions), objects and entities in sentences, story, text and then try to call the event(name) as a function first by looking for the function in a list/array of functions or in a dictionary(hash table) of functions, if the function is found, then call it with the object and entities names as parameters/arguments.
+First detect the event(action), that is the function name.
+Then detect the objects and entities, now we  have the names of objects and entities.
+Call the function with the names of objects and entities as arguments/parameters.
+Event(event name) ==> function name
+Objects/Entities ==> function parameters.
+event(object_name, ..., entity_name, ...)